general information

 If you hear of a laryngectomee or caregiver who is unable to make the phone calls, write the e-mails, or navigate to the website; you might have a local person (including yourself) make those contacts for them.
 It will not cost you, them, or anyone other than the vendors anything.
 The vendors are more than happy to send the materials.

-VIDEOS - signs - brochures
+tapes - signs - brochures

 TAPES FROM INHEALTH